casalgado/hazbun/README.md

-== README
+# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+## On Local Server

+Before running rails server on terminal, execute

-before running terminal run "source ~/.bashrc (to load ENV variables in Development)"
+ 	source ~/.bashrc (to load ENV variables in Development)

+To modify ENV variables in heroku use:

-add ENV keys to heroku with heroku config:add KEY_NAME=key-value
+	heroku config:add KEY_NAME=key-value

-* Database creation
+## Database creation

-	run
+If you reset the database, it's important to run

 		rake db:seed

-	after migrating
+after migrating.

-* Database initialization

-* How to run the test suite
+## Test suite

-	before test run:
+Before test run:

 		RAILS_ENV=test rake db:prepare

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* User Interface
+## Functionality

-	To eliminate the date of birth of a customer set year to 1944
+To eliminate the date of birth of a customer set year to 1944.

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.